kkpsiren/vesi/README.md

 Sirén K, Fischer U and Vestner J. Automated supervised learningpipeline for non-targeted GC-MS data analysis, Analytica Chimica Acta X,  https://doi.org/10.1016/j.acax.2019.100005.

-Python-based workflow using supervised learning to select the important features directly from the raw GC-MS data, before any downstream analysis.
+Hands-off Python-based workflow using supervised learning to select the important features directly from the raw GC-MS data, before any downstream analysis.
 Currently optimized to work on unit mass level but could be expanded to high-res setup or 2D systems easily.
+Currently optimized to work with a segmentation strategy, but can be easily changed to work with other "preselection" approaches

 ## Workflow requirements